craddis1/CosmoWAP/docs/source/luminosityfuncs.rst

 Luminosity Functions
 ====================

 CosmoWAP includes luminosity function classes that compute number densities, magnification bias Q, and evolution bias be from physical models.
-See `arXiv:2107.13401 <https://arxiv.org/abs/2107.13401>`_ for an overview.
+See `arXiv:2107.13401 <https://arxiv.org/abs/2107.13401>`_ for an overview of luminosity functions in general.

 Hα Luminosity Functions
 -----------------------